SamuelLin111/Misty-Water-Effect/README.md

 1. What is this project about?:
     - This project is about creating the misty water effect in a picture.
-2. Three ways you can achieve the misty water effect:
+2. First, input a burst of photos.
+Next, there are three ways you can achieve the misty water effect:
     - Way 1: Average:
       - Make each pixel in the blank image the average of all the same pixels in each imputed pictures.
     - Way 2: Find the biggest value: